codecoder-dev/codecoder-dev/README.md

 Hi there, my name is Alexis.

 Passionate about web development for several years, I started to learn front-end development on my own.
 I intend to grow my business alongside my current job.
-I am also open to job offers.

 ## My Skills